-In connection with this opinion, we have examined originals or copies, certified or otherwise identified to our satisfaction, of (a) the Registration Statement on Form S-1 (File No. 333-170203) of the Company, as filed with the Securities and Exchange Commission (the "Commission") under the Act; (b) Pre-Effective Amendments No. 1 through No. 4 thereto (such Registration Statement, as so amended, being hereinafter referred to as the "Registration Statement"); (c) the form of underwriting agreement (the "Underwriting Agreement") proposed to be entered into by and among Morgan Stanley & Co.
-Incorporated and Merrill Lynch, Pierce, Fenner & Smith Incorporated, as representatives of the several underwriters named in Schedule II thereto (the "Underwriters"), the Selling Stockholders and the Company filed as Exhibit 1.1 to the Registration Statement; (d) a specimen certificate evidencing the Common Stock in the form of Exhibit 4.1 to the Registration Statement; (e) the Certificate of Incorporation of the Company, as amended to date and currently in effect (the "Charter"); (f) the By-Laws of the Company, as amended to date and currently in effect (the "By-Laws"); (g) the form of the Amended and Restated Certificate of Incorporation (the "New Charter") of the Company, to be in effect in connection with the consummation of the initial public offering (the "IPO") of Common Stock of the Company and filed as an exhibit to the Registration Statement; (h) the form of Amended and Restated By-Laws of the Company (the "New By-Laws), to be in effect in connect ion with the consummation of the IPO and filed as an exhibit to the Registration Statement; (i) certain resolutions of the Board of Directors of the Company relating to the reorganization transactions described in the Registration Statement pursuant to which the Secondary Shares and other shares of Common Stock will be issued to the unitholders (including the Selling Stockholders) of BU Financial Holdings LLC, the sole stockholder of the Company, preceding the IPO, the issuance of the Primary Shares, the adoption of the New Charter and the New By-Laws and related matters; and (j) certain resolutions of the sole stockholder of the Company relating to the New Charter.
-We have also examined originals or copies, certificate and receipts of public officials, certificates of officers or other representatives of the Company and others, and such other documents, certificates and receipts of public officials, certificates a basis for the opinions set forth below.
+In connection with this opinion, we have examined originals or copies, certified or otherwise identified to our satisfaction, of (a) the Registration Statement on Form S-1 (File No. 333-170203) of the Company, as filed with the Securities and Exchange Commission (the "Commission") under the Act; (b) Pre-Effective Amendments No. 1 through No. 5 thereto (such Registration Statement, as so amended, being hereinafter referred to as the "Registration Statement"); (c) the form of underwriting agreement (the "Underwriting Agreement") proposed to be entered into by and among Morgan Stanley & Co.
+Incorporated and Merrill Lynch, Pierce, Fenner & Smith Incorporated, as representatives of the several underwriters named in Schedule II thereto (the "Underwriters"), the Selling Stockholders and the Company filed as Exhibit 1.1 to the Registration Statement; (d) a specimen certificate evidencing the Common Stock in the form of Exhibit 4.1 to the Registration Statement; (e) the Certificate of Incorporation of the Company, as amended to date and currently in effect (the "Charter"); (f) the By-Laws of the Company, as amended to date and currently in effect (the "By-Laws"); (g) the form of Amended and Restated Certificate of Incorporation (the "New Charter") of the Company, to be in effect in connection with the consummation of the initial public offering (the "IPO") of Common Stock of the Company and filed as an exhibit to the Registration Statement; (h) the form of Amended and Restated By-Laws of the Company (the "New By-Laws), to be in effect in connection with the consummation of the IPO and filed as an exhibit to the Registration Statement; (i) certain resolutions of the Board of Directors of the Company relating to the reorganization transactions described in the Registration Statement pursuant to which the Secondary Shares and other shares of Common Stock will be issued to the unitholders (including the Selling Stockholders) of BU Financial Holdings LLC, the sole stockholder of the Company, preceding the IPO, the issuance of the Primary Shares, the adoption of the New Charter and the New By-Laws and related matters; and (j) certain resolutions of the sole stockholder of the Company relating to the New Charter.
+We have also examined originals or copies, certificate or otherwise identified to our satisfaction, of such records of the Company and such agreements, certificates and receipts of public officials, certificates of officers or other representatives of the Company and others, and such other documents, certificates and records as we have deemed necessary or appropriate as a basis for the opinions set forth below.